 The use of independent contractors requires the involvement of the state insurance department in directing and monitoring the work performed by the independent contractor.
 The oversight of independent contractors is primarily the responsibility of the insurance department’s designee.

 The role of department designee must be filled by an individual who is certified by the Society of Financial Examiners (SOFE) as a Certified Financial Examiner (CFE) or by an individual who has substantially similar experience, qualifications and background.
 (Include the details in examination planning memorandum.)
 This individual must be employed by and conducting work solely on behalf of the State Insurance Department.
+In general, the department designee should have an accounting, insurance, financial analysis, financial examination, information technology (IT) and/or actuarial background, and insurance backgrounds should primarily be financial in nature.
+College degrees should generally focus on accounting, insurance, finance, business, risk management or actuarial science.
+Other professional designations and credentials may also demonstrate expertise in insurance and/or financial examinations.

 Depending on the scope of the engagement and extent of the work performed by the independent contractor, the following standards of examination planning, fieldwork, and examination reports are applicable: